pranavich18/datalayout-mass-spectrometry/README.md

 ## Space- and time-efficient data format for mass spectrometry data (OpenMS) GSOC'22

+### Week 10 - 15th to 21st August

+ - Working on the new design for AreaIterator.

 ### Week 9 - 8th to 14th August

  - Meeting with the mentors on discussing how to tackle the AreaIterator problem related to the newly introduced abstraction template.
+ - Came up with an idea of re-designing the AreaIterator template.
+ - Changed the inheritance of MSSpectrum class from `vector<Peak1D>` to `BaseContainer<VectorTemplate, Peak1DT<double,double>>`.

 ### Week 8 - 1st to 7th August